top of page

 Anyone who has experimented with generative video knows the "hallucination" problem.
 Between one shot and the next, a doorway might migrate across a wall, or a marble floor might suddenly turn to wood.
 AI, by its nature, is a dream-engine; it prioritizes the feeling of a frame over the geometry of a world.

 For "The Midnight Wolf," I decided to fight back against this instability.
-I didn’t start with a visual prompt; I started with a blueprint.
+I didn’t start with a visual prompt; I began with a blueprint.
+This approach allowed me to maintain a sense of spatial consistency throughout the film.

 The Modernist Villa: Temple and Prison